 Social Problems in India

-Now, if we analyse the situation of India in particular, the magnitude of elevating social problems amalgamating with the immediate economic effect of the virus, has wrecked the clustered communities of the world’s largest democracy real hard.
+Now, if we analyse the situation of India in particular, the magnitude of elevating social problems amalgamating with the immediate economic effect of COVID-19 in India, has wrecked the clustered communities of the world’s largest democracy real hard.
 However, this has been the case for most of the Southeast Asian and African nations.

 According to the statistical report published by Oxfam upon India in the year 2019, a polarizing tendency of the consumption of economic and wealth assets by the privileged few has been observed.
 The trend is uniform to the present global scenario, but the rapid hike in unemployment, poverty and societal misappropriation in India has also started eroding its stature as the fastest growing economy of the world.